cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 * `historical_entries` has no important notes

-### 2. upgrade proposal on sovereign chain
+### 2. upgrade proposal on standalone chain

-The sovereign chain creates an upgrade proposal to include the `interchain-security/x/ccv/consumer` module.
+The standalone chain creates an upgrade proposal to include the `interchain-security/x/ccv/consumer` module.

 :::caution
 The upgrade height in the proposal should correspond to a height that is after the `spawn_time` in the consumer addition proposal submitted to the `provider` chain.